PureGero/pure-blog/_posts/2021-08-31-does-memory-affect-api-calls.md

 For those on a budget, decreasing the cost of each AWS Lambda execution is key.
 For novices, this is done by leaving functions at the minimum 128MB of memory.
 However, increasing the amount of memory a function has allocated to it also increases the amount of cpu allocated to it.
 This makes a function run faster, even if it's not being limited by memory.
 The increase in cpu has a linear relationship with the memory allocated, causing the execution to cost the same no matter the memory.

 Note: At a certain point, AWS will start allocating multiple cpu cores to your function.
-If it can't take advantage of the multiple cores, further increases in memory will be cost ineffective.
+If your function can't take advantage of the multiple cores, further increases in memory will be cost ineffective.

 How about for third parties, where we don't have the ability to change their cpu allocation - will calls to them also speed up?